-The variable TESTS (see Chapter 15 [Tests], page 96) is also rewritten if it contains filenames that have been declared as programs in the same Makefile.
-(This is mostly useful when some programs from check_PROGRAMS are listed in TESTS.)
+The variables TESTS, XFAIL\TESTS (see Chapter 15 [Tests], page 97) are also rewritten if it contains filenames that have been declared as programs in the same Makefile.
+(This is mostly useful when some programs from check\PROGRAMS are listed in TESTS.)